 (2) Persons who negotiate an adoption plan under this section are to have regard to the rights and responsibilities mentioned in Schedule 2.

+[Section 55 amended by No. 34 of 2004 s.
+251.]

 Division 9 — Applications for adoption orders

 56. Placement to be for at least 6 months

-If a child is placed by the Director-General with a view to the child’s adoption, a person is not to file an application for an adoption order in relation to the child before the expiration of 6 months after the day on which the child was so placed.
+If a child is placed by the CEO with a view to the child’s adoption, a person is not to file an application for an adoption order in relation to the child before the expiration of 6 months after the day on which the child was so placed.

+[Section 56 amended by No. 34 of 2004 s.
+251.]

 57. Time for applying for adoption order may be shortened

 A person may apply to the Court for leave to file an application for an adoption order, before the expiration of the period provided for in section 56 and the Court may grant leave accordingly.